zadorozhny/yoobic-ionic/readme.md

 ## Getting Started

-To start this project locally, you need to he Ionic CLI with npm:
+To start this project locally, you need to install the Ionic CLI with npm:

 ```bash
 npm install -g @ionic/cli